 Sales is a rewarding profession if you can adopt the right habits.
-Sales careers are most often fast-paced, offer continual challenges and gratification, and provide the opportunity to make a direct impact on individual income.
+Sales careers are most often fast-paced, offer continual challenges and gratification, and provide the opportunity to impact individual income directly.
 It is an exciting profession for people who have the right skill sets and can handle a variety of situations.
 A few turn out to be super salespersons, while many often fail.
 Below is the list of mistakes salespeople commit and the ways to rectify them.

 Mistake #1: Rationalization of sales failures

-An amateur salesperson calls the prospects, sets an appointment and presents a general elevator pitch, hoping to entice a sale.
+An amateur salesperson calls the prospects, sets an appointment, and presents a general elevator pitch to entice a sale.
 Everyone is happy if the attempt is successful, but if it’s a failure, often the company is blamed for failing to provide the salesperson the needed support.

 Instead, he or she should be more introspective and investigate and understand the reasons for failure.

 Mistake #2: Repeating the same old sales pitch

 Your prospective customers may not like the same thing being repeated by the salesperson using a similar set of arguments.
 Some sales representatives try to push-sell using the same methods and fail to close the deal.

 The focus should be making your sales pitch sound more alluring by citing data, statistics, case studies, and new information that will ultimately interest your prospects.

 Mistake #3: Giving up too easily and quickly